Khokon

-Khokon (also spelled as Khokawn) is a Kuki village in the Senapati district of Manipur, India.
+Khokon (also spelled as Khokawn) is a Kuki village in the Kangpokpi district of Manipur, India.
 As per Census of India 2011, there are 33 household with a total population of 189 persons, out of which 96 are male while 93 are female.

 Etymology

 The term Khokon means a zig-zag village.

 History

-Khokon village was established in the first decade of the 19th century.
-The original village located in Ukhrul district between Kachai and Phungtal villages.
-It was situated at the top of the mountain.
-During those years there was much rivalry among the Tangkhuls and headhunting was common among them.
-In such circumstances Khokon villagers due to their sheer physical strength and modern warfare they controlled the warring clans and villages in Ukhrul district, and as a result brought about the much needed peace and tranquility in the area.
+The Kuki village of Khokon was originally established in the 1900s in the then Ukhrul subdivision of Manipur (roughly coinciding with the present-day Ukhrul district).
+It was situated between two Tangkhul villages Kachai and Sumdal, which had ongoing rivalries between them.
+Khokon was established on a hill top between the two villages with the encouragement of the then state administration, under the leadership of chief Paokhoson Haokip.
+The villagers of Khokon, using their armed strength, controlled the two warring villages in the Ukhrul subdivision, and as a result brought about the much needed peace and tranquility in the area.
 In post-independence India, the rising Naga nationalism and militancy led some of the Tangkhul nationalists to serve quit notice to Khokon villagers forgetting their contribution in the past.
 Their village was burnt down by Naga nationalists in 1961.
-As a result they left their homesteads in 1961.
+The villagers were forced to leave their homes in 1961.
+Scholar Thongkholal Haokip notes that the erstwhile villagers of Khokon are now spread out all over the state of Manipur.

-The chief of Khokon Pu Ngulthong Haokip reestablish the village again in Saikul subdivision in 1979.
+The then Khokon village chief Ngulthong Haokip later established a new village under the same name in the Saikul subdivision of Sadar Hills (now Kangpokpi district).